Moe-hacker/ruri/README.md

 * Your warranty is void.
 * I am not responsible for anything that may happen to your device by using this program.
 * You do it at your own risk and take the responsibility upon yourself.
+* This project is open source, you can make your own fork/rewrite but not to blame the author.
 * This program has no Super Cow Powers.
 ```
 # Bug reporting: